MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Method

 \subsection{Initial conditions \& Resolution}

 Initial Conditions (ICs) are generated with \texttt{genetIC} \citep{stopyra_genetic_2021,pontzen_genetic_2022} using cosmological parameters from the Planck data release (\citet{planck_data_2016}; $\Omega_{\rm m}=0.3139$, $\Omega_\Lambda=0.6861$, $\sigma_8=0.8440$, $n_{\rm s}=0.9645$, $h=0.6727$) in a ${(\SI{50}{cMpc/\hred})}^3$ box.
 The ICs are originally taken from \citet{Rey_Starkenburg_2022} and modified following the procedure in \citet{pontzen_nodifussion_2021} to mitigate gas advection errors.
 We apply quadratic modifications \citep{rey_quadmod_2018} to the density field, producing an early forming scenario for a MW progenitor and yielding a large number of haloes at high-$z$ that are bright enough to be observed by JWST.
+Baryon-dark matter streaming velocities are not included in the ICs.

 As with most zoom simulations, an initial large volume dark matter-only simulation is run to identify a Milky Way-mass ($\sim 10^{12}\,\rm M_\odot$) halo at $z=0$.
 All particles within $3\,r_{\rm vir}$ are then traced back to the initial conditions, defining the Lagrangian patch.
 The simulation is then re-centred on the $z=0$ position of the halo of interest, and a zoom region is constructed as a set of nested grids covering the Lagrangian patch, reaching a maximum mass resolution of $\SI{2.48e4}{\Msun/\hred}$ for the dark matter (an effective resolution of $8196^3$ in a $\SI{50}{cMpc/\hred}$ box).
 The zoom region encompasses a volume of ${\left(2.7\;{\rm cMpc}/h \right)}^3\approxeq 20\,\mathrm{cMpc}^3/h^3$.